-WooCommerce does not allow use of multiple warehouses.
-Each WooCommerce store can have a dedicated Location within DEAR which can be selected from the drop down menu.
+WooCommerce does not allow the use of multiple warehouses.
+Each WooCommerce store can have a dedicated Location within DEAR which can be selected from the drop-down menu.
 Selecting a particular warehouse will limit the availability of stock in WooCommerce to that location.
 The default option, All Locations, will display consolidated stock quantities across all of your locations.

 You can control Invoice Status for Sale tasks created as a result of pending order processing.
-By default, Invoice will not be authorised and will be in Draft state, adjustable and waiting for authorisation.
-However if this setting is changed to AUTHORISED the invoice will be automatically authorised and pending sync will be created for it to sync with accounting application of your choice.
+By default, an invoice will not be authorised and will be in Draft state, adjustable and waiting for authorisation.
+However, if this setting is changed to AUTHORISED, the invoice will be automatically authorised and pending sync will be created for it to sync with an accounting application of your choice.

 Update Stock Levels in WooCommerce

-When this parameter is enabled, DEAR will push product categories and brands to WooCommerce.
-Products in DEAR will also be updated with categories and brands from WooCommerce.
+When this parameter is enabled, DEAR will not push product categories and brands to WooCommerce.
+Instead, products in DEAR will be updated with categories and brands from WooCommerce.

 Load Coupon Codes from WooCommerce

-Enable to add company name to the address line for the order.
+Enable to add a company name to the address line for the order.

 Tax Rule Mapping